-In addition to paying income tax and payroll tax, individuals who buy and sell personal and investment assets must also contend with the capital gains tax system.
-If you sell one of these assets – such as vehicles, stocks, bonds, collectibles, jewelry, precious metals, or real estate – and you sell it at a gain, you’ll pay a capital gain tax rate on some of the proceeds.
+Besides sales tax, excise tax, property tax, income tax, and payroll taxes, individuals who buy and sell personal and investment assets must also contend with the capital gains tax system.
+If you sell capital assets like vehicles, stocks, bonds, collectibles, jewelry, precious metals, or real estate at a gain, you’ll likely pay a capital gains tax on some of the proceeds.

-Capital gain rates can be just as high as regular income taxes.
-Therefore, it’s worth exploring every possible strategy to keep these taxes at a minimum.
+Capital gains rates can be as high as 37%, and as low as 0%.
+Therefore, it’s worth exploring strategies to keep these taxes at a minimum.

 Capital Gains Tax Basics

-A capital gain is the difference between the sales price you received and your basis in the asset.
-The “basis” of an asset may be the price that you bought it for.
+A capital gain occurs when the sales price you received for an asset is greater than your cost basis in that asset.
+The “basis” of an asset may be the price you paid for it.
 However, if you’ve made improvements to the asset, the cost of the improvements increases your basis.
 If you’ve depreciated the asset, that decreases your basis.

 Capital Gain Tax Rates

-There are two different tax rates for capital gains.
+There are two different tax schemes for capital gains:

-- Short-Term Capital Gains.
-Short-term capital gains are taxed at ordinary income tax rates.
+- Short-Term Capital Gains are gains on assets you have held a year or less.
+Short-term capital gains are taxed at the same rates as ordinary income.
 This is the same rate that you pay on work wages, freelancing income, or interest income.
-The tax rate you must pay varies based on your total taxable income, but you can expect to pay somewhere between 10% and 39.6% as of 2015.
+The tax rate you must pay varies based on your total taxable income, but the tax rates for 2021 are between 10% and 37%.

-- Long-Term Capital Gains.
+- Long-Term Capital Gains are gains on assets you have held longer than one year.
 Long-term capital gains are taxed at more favorable rates.
-Current tax rates for long-term capital gains can be as low as 0% and top out at 20%, depending on income.
-Capital gains are considered to be long-term if the owner holds the asset for at least a year.
+Current tax rates for long-term capital gains can be as low as 0% and top out at 20%, depending on your income.
+Gains on the sale of collectibles are taxed at 28%.